pablovalle/MT_of_VLAs/README.md

 | -t   | OPTIONAL | Task ID Filter: Filters the execution to specific tasks.
 Accepts arrays like [1,2,3] or ranges like [1-50]. |
 | -d   | OPTIONAL | Dataset JSON: Allows you to target specific dataset files (e.g., t-grasp_n-1000_o-m3_s-2498586606.json). |
 | -h   | OPTIONAL | Help: Displays the manual and all available options, then exits the script.                  |

+> **Note:** If no task ID is specified, to follow our experimental setup it will take all the passing test from the source test cases, so if that the case, please first run the source test cases and provide the human verification.
+In our case we took this data from [Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots](https://github.com/pablovalle/VLA_UQ).

 Usage example:
 ```